Live game

 Tapping the backdrop or pressing Escape cancels a pending selection without making a swap.

-When the sub interval timer reaches zero, the SwapCard pulses with a NOW countdown and expands automatically to show the suggested swaps.
+For football's rolling-sub model, when the sub interval timer reaches zero the SwapCard pulses with a NOW countdown and expands automatically to show the suggested swaps.
 The sub interval is set on your team settings page.

 The sub due swap card expanded showing swap pairs with Do buttons and a Do all swaps button